 Because of many things, Farmington is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Farmington really has some of the features that families look for when choosing a good community to raise children.
 Is Farmington perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 The people who call Farmington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Farmington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Farmington include German, Scottish, Danish, and Swedish.
+The greatest number of Farmington residents report their race to be White, followed by Asian.
+Important ancestries of people in Farmington include English, German, European, Danish, and Irish.

 The most common language spoken in Farmington is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French Creole.